 Think about it for a moment: you walk into your favorite store.
 You’re greeted with a friendly smile, then given space to explore.
 You feel good in this space...the vibe works for you.
 You can find what you want easily.
 Everything is organized and tagged well.
 Sales and promotions are clear and attractive.
 If you have questions, there is immediate help.
 You make your choices, go to the checkout counter, and are out the door with a smile on your face, texting to your friend about what you just bought.

-Particularly now, in the era of Covid, customers are missing their more in-person shopping experiences.
+More and more shopping has shifted to an online experience, from necessity as much as preference.
+Customers are missing their more in-person shopping experiences.
 If you can come as close as possible, you win.

 Take a hard look at your online store.
 Walk in the “door”, through the “aisles”, look at a few items for sale.
 Be the customer instead of the shop owner.
 Compare it to your favorite shopping experiences, and be honest about what is missing.